unternet-co/unternet.co/docs/web-applets/reference/applet.md

 ### Applet.width

-The current width of the applet in pixels.
+The current width of the applet's document in pixels.

 #### Value